MBarbosaEng/BitZero/README.md

 > Put in the site root (./favicon.png)

 - Font Merriweather and Source Sans Pro
-> First searches for the file ./src/fonts/fonts.css
+> First searches for the file ./bitzero/other_sources/fonts/fonts.css

 - Loading.gif
-> First searches for the file ./src/imgs/loading.gif
+> First searches for the file ./bitzero/imgs/loading.gif

 - Modernizr.js
-> Located in ./src/js/modernizr.custom.js
+> Located in ./bitzero/js/modernizr.custom.js

 - Jquery-1.10.2.min.js
-> First searches for the file ./src/js/
+> First searches for the file ./bitzero/js/jquery-1.10.2.min.js

-- Menu.css
+- Menu.css ()
+> Located in ./bitzero/css/menu.css
 > If you want to customize the menu, copy the file to the directory of your template and change as desired.